ABDiff Help

 Text Merge

 A text merge combines changes from two versions of a file into a single editable result.
+A conflict occurs when two changes are incompatible and a decision is required.

 Layout